Exactly one year ago, I sat alone in the stairwell at my office, and I cried.

 Strap in - this story's a long one.

-Psst: I created a free 5-lesson email course on recovering from burnout.
-Click here to get the first lesson now!
+Psst: I created a free 5-lesson email course to help you beat burnout.
+Click here to get started with the first lesson right now!

 Burnout is a cunning thief.
 It feeds on your passion, your energy, and your enthusiasm, taking these positive qualities and turning them into exhaustion, frustration, and self-doubt.
 It's way more than just having a bad day, or being tired and worn out.
 As an article in New York magazine described it, burnout is "a problem that’s both physical and existential, an untidy agglomeration of external symptoms and private frustrations".